 A door in the clapboard building originally opened into a room that could have served as a storage room for foodstuffs, as a work room for churning butter, or as a sewing room for making textiles.
 A weaving shuttle discovered in the cellar during restoration may suggest that this room had a variety of uses.
 This space was originally one-room deep, with the back half of the building left unfloored to allow natural light and ventilation to reach the cellar floor.

 By the time restoration efforts were begun on the cooler in 2008, all floor and wall boards had been removed by scavengers.
 In the course of the 2008 restoration, the decision was made to install flooring over the entire building to increase its functionality as covered shelter.
-The open studs in the picture at right show where the storage room originally ended.

-The 2014 restoration project sought to preserve the dimensions of the original work room.
 Modern board & batten paneling was added to the lower part of the wall, leaving a transom space revealing the original wall studs.
 A pocket door between the front room, now used as a prep kitchen, and the back bedroom, helps to create the sense of a seamless wall.
 The bedroom, equipped with a queen- sized air bed, can be used alternatively as a meeting space for business retreats.
 A full bath and shower is tucked into the rear of the building.